-This is the summer residential program for high school students interested in accounting or finance as a college major.
+This is the summer residential program for high school students who are interested in accounting or finance as a college major.
 Due to the pandemic, the 2021 program will be virtual, and will run from Monday, July 11 through Thursday, July 15, 2021.
 This program is free of charge.
 Preference will be given to applicants with the highest GPA (GPA of 3.0 or better on 4.0 scale is preferable).
 However, good SAT or ACT scores will be considered.

 Participants will receive a package of forms and program rules and regulations in the mail.
-Please return the forms by June 14 so we will know who are coming and we can plan for you.
+Please return the forms by the feadline so we will know who are coming and we can plan for you.
 You may obtain additional copies of forms below:

 We also need each participant to complete a Meningitis Immunization Form or a Meningococcal Vaccine Waiver Form.
 These forms are being sent out in the mail but you may get a copy by clicking below.

 You should return either the immunization form or the waiver form, not both.